vmware/vic-product/docs/setup/beta/install-configure-vch.md

 ### Verify connectivity to your VCH

-We will now use our Linux VM as the Docker client to connect to the VCH (our new docker end-point).
+We will now use our client machine as the Docker client to connect to the VCH (our new docker end-point).

-So far the Docker runtime on our Linux VM has been configured to just talk to the local daemon.
+So far the Docker runtime on the client machine has been configured to just talk to the local daemon.
 We are now going to tell the docker CLI to point to another docker daemon (specifically the one that the VCH1 proxy exposes).

 While you can always interactively point to a different host when you run the docker client command, for convenience we are going to set it in an environment variable so that every time you run the docker command you are going to point to the VCH1.
 To do so just run this command on your Linux VM:
 ```